gildean/NodeBlog/README.md

 How to use:
 -----------

-Make sure that mongodb is running, then install dependencies with
+Make sure that mongodb is running, then install dependencies:
 ```
 npm install
 ```
+You need to copy a cert public key(cert.crt) and a private key (key.key) as files to the root of the app-folder, or change that in app.js.

-Then start the server with
+You can then start the server with:
 ```
 node app
 ```